Cleethorpes Marineland & Zoo: 1966 - 1974

 BACKGROUND

 The main exhibit pool was designed to display dolphins.
-It was semi-submerged into the ground but designed with enough of the structure above the ground to allow the use of underwater windows.
+It was semi-submerged in the ground but designed with enough of the structure above the ground to allow the use of underwater windows.
 Viewing the top of the pool was facilitated by a raised boardwalk.
 This pool measured approximately 40 feet by 12 feet deep.

-with a view of one of the two ancillary pools in the background.
+A view from the largest pool which is still under construction with a view of one of the two ancillary pools in the background.

-The fiberglass construction is clearly seen.
+The fiberglass construction can be clearly seen.

-The display of dolphins at this park was not continuous with some years presentations were from sea lions only.
-Notable in its early days of the zoo the marineland also displayed a beluga whale in 1969 and a briefly a killer whale in 1970 which was then moved to the Marineland in France.
+The display of dolphins at this park was not continuous, with some years presentations were from sea lions only.
+Notable in its early days of the zoo, the marineland also displayed a beluga whale in 1969 and a briefly a killer whale in 1970, which was then moved to the Marineland in France.

-The zoo closed in 1977 and was redeveloped into Pleasure Island Theme Park which itself closed in 2019.
-The site is now likely to be developed into holiday and retail park.
+The last dolphins displayed there was in the summer of 1974 when Max and Leigh were presented by John Dineley.
+These animals are supplied by Aquatic Mammal Enterprises.
+The zoo closed in 1977 and was redeveloped into Pleasure Island Theme Park, which itself closed in 2019.
+The site is now likely to be developed into a holiday and retail park.

 A Review of Dolphinaria states: